imageadhikari/Disease-Prediction/README.md

 ## What It Does

 Disease Predictor is a smart app that is based on the Gradient Boosting Classifier trained using the [Disease Symptom Prediction](https://www.kaggle.com/datasets/itachi9604/disease-symptom-description-dataset?resource=download&select=symptom_precaution.csv) dataset from Kaggle.
-It is able to predict 41 different diseases based on 131 unique symptoms and their weighted relevancy for the disease.
+The data is changed to text file and then back to csv to emulate actual medical prescriptions.
+The model is trained using this data and it is able to predict 41 different diseases based on 131 unique symptoms and their weighted relevancy for the disease.

 ## Run Locally